-To date we have continued to maintain a very fast average response to incidents (despite a reduction in appliance numbers) and by targeting our prevention activity and working smarter, we are still having a real impact on the safety of the people of Merseyside.
+To date we have continued to maintain a very fast average response to incidents through innovative use of crewing systems and placement of appliances relevant to the risk in that station area.
+By targeting our prevention activity and working smarter, we are still having a real impact on the safety of the people of Merseyside.

-MFRA published the Service Delivery Plan 2019-20 in April 2019 and, following 12 weeks consultation with the public, partners, staff and stakeholders, the Integrated Risk Management Plan 2017-20 was published in April 2017 to respond to the changing risks and needs within our communities.
-Following a further 12 week consultation period in April 2019 the IRMP Supplement 2019/21 was published to update on proposals included in the IRMP 2017-20.
+MFRA published the Service Delivery Plan 2020-21 in April 2020 and following a 12 week consultation period in April 2019 the IRMP Supplement 2019/21 was published to update on proposals included in the Integrated Risk Management Plan 2017-20.

-The Service Delivery Plan establishes the standards of performance expected and reported on the 2018/19 outcomes.
+The Service Delivery Plan establishes the standards of performance expected and reported on the 2019/20 outcomes.
 The IRMP, Annual Station Plans and Functional Plans set the Service Delivery Plan objectives for the year.
-Following an inspection by Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS), in December 2018, areas identified for improvement have also been incorporated into Functional Plans and the Service Delivery Plan 2019/20.
+Following an inspection by Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS), in December 2018, areas identified for improvement have also been incorporated into Functional Plans and the Service Delivery Plan 2020/21.